 In the graph we can see 3 phases of methyl ester, namely, low-pressure phase (blue color), phase transition (black color), and high-pressure phase (red color).
 As the temperature rises, the pressure at which the phase transition begins augments.

-V. PHASE TRANSITIONS IN METHYL ESTERS
+VI.
+PHASE TRANSITIONS IN METHYL ESTERS

-The kinetics of the phase transition was investigated during viscosity measurements, see Fig.3.
+The high-pressure phase transitions in RME were investigated during viscosity measurements, see Fig.2.
 Pressure changes, occurring during phase transition, were registered with the piston locked in a fixed position.